Updated for 2022. Previously published as “Bullish Life: The Things We Can’t Have Now”

-I’ve written a plethora of Bullish columns about going out and getting what you want (see Bullish: When To Make Massive And Ballsy Life Changes For Your Career and Bullish: You Can Start a Business by Tuesday.)
-I like to call it “ballsiness” because I am amused by the rather medieval view that power resides in the testicles — an unimposing body part if ever there were one.
+I’ve written many Bullish columns about going out and getting what you want (see Bullish: When To Make Massive And Ballsy Life Changes For Your Career and Bullish: You Can Start a Business by Tuesday.)
+I jokingly like to call it “ballsiness” because I am amused by the rather medieval view that power resides in the testicles — an unimposing body part if ever there were one.

 But sometimes, you just have to wait.

-My computer programmer friends like to toss out this expression when told to hurry (or else more computer programmers will be hired to “help”): “It takes nine months to make a baby, no matter how many women you assign to the task.”
-(Fred Brooks said this in software engineering bible, The Mythical Man-Month).
+“It takes nine months to make a baby, no matter how many women you assign to the task.”

 But it turns out: